-2 May only be made by a person who voted on prevailing side; not applicable to "table" motions.
-Must be made within two meetings of original action

-3 If prior motion was debatable.
+&lt;sup>2 May only be made by a person who voted on prevailing side; not applicable to "table" motions.
+Must be made within two meetings of original action Except for request for later action.
+Highest subsidiary motion -- takes precedence over all motions except adjourn and privilege.
+If prior motion was debatable.